-Unfortunately, due to variation among equipment types and how heavily they’re used across worksites, there isn’t a consistent answer to this question.
+Due to variation among equipment types and how heavily they’re used across work sites, there isn’t a consistent answer to this question.

 Second, talk to colleagues who have used the kind of PPE you need.
 Word-of-mouth can lead you towards trusted brands, helping you find equipment designed to be effective for long periods.

 Remember that the longevity of PPE plays a key role in your purchasing decision, ensuring you don’t have to buy equipment at a faster-than-expected rate.